HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 Balance Computation Method - We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal in the account each day.

 Fees - If we agree to process a wire transfer for you, the cost per transaction will be up to $40.00.
+A statement duplication charge of $5 per statement may be charged for statements generated within the last 2 years.

 Transaction Limitations - You may only transfer funds out of your savings account to other accounts you have with us or to your linked account up to six times per monthly statement cycle using any combination of preauthorized, telephone and automatic transfer services.
 You are not limited in the number of transfers that you may make out of your account to repay loans at our Bank.
 If you exceed this limit on more than an occasional basis, we will close your account or transfer your funds to a transactional account.
 Wire transfers, if we agree to process them for you, are limited to $25,000 per day.
 We may also limit the number of wire transfers you can send each day.